LordEvron/lordevron.github.io/_posts/2019-08-22-throwing-water-to-the-sun.md

 This summer's intense heat has led me to wonder how one might turn off the sun.
 My initial thought was to douse it with water, like putting out a fire.
 After all, water extinguishes flames.
 Could we do the same with the sun?
-Perhaps by using a massive amount of water—say, ten times its own mass?
+Perhaps by using a massive amount of water? say, ten times its own mass?

 However, while water can extinguish a regular fire by absorbing its energy and disrupting the chemical reaction (oxidation),